 Sprint Backlog should not be modified after the start of a Sprint.
 However, in practice, such changes occur quite often.
 They result from changing requirements of Stakeholders.
 Or unforeseen problems that Developers encounter.

-This causes the burndown graph to be scaled.
+This causes the Burndown Chart to be scaled.
 This is because the time taken to complete the tasks remains the same.
 However, the scale of tasks remaining increases.
 This may give a misleading impression that the Development Team has incorrectly planned the work to do in a given Sprint.
 Or that it works too slowly.

 Changes to the Sprint Backlog can also result from tasks that were scheduled for completion too quickly.
 In such a situation, the Development Team usually decides to increase the number of tasks.
 This in turn may result in not completing them on time.
 Also, conflicts may arise from the overlap of remaining tasks from the previous Sprint with new tasks scheduled to be completed by Stakeholders and Product Owners.